Boeing's Starliner space capsule set for launch on key test flight to orbit

 Boeing says it has since resolved the glitch with a temporary workaround and plans to redesign the propulsion system's fuel valves system after this week's flight.

-The Starliner was developed with a $4.5 billion fixed-price NASA contract to provide the U.S. space agency a second avenue to low-Earth orbit, along with SpaceX, and has proven costly to Boeing.
+"I'm confident that they have solved their problems," Nelson said on Thursday.

-Delays and engineering setbacks with Starliner have led the aerospace giant to take $595 million in charges since the capsule's 2019 failure even as the company strives to climb out of successive crises in its jetliner business and its space-defense unit.
+The Starliner was developed with a $4.5 billion fixed-price NASA contract to provide the U.S. space agency a second avenue to low-Earth orbit, along with SpaceX.

 If the second uncrewed trip to orbit succeeds, Starliner could fly its first team of astronauts in the fall, though NASA officials caution that time frame could get pushed back.